-UW Bothell requires proof of Measles, Mumps, Meningitis, and COVID-19 vaccination to register for classes.
-Find out more on the UW Immunization Requirements page.
+UW Bothell requires proof of Measles, Mumps, and Meningitis vaccination to register for classes.
+Find out more on the UW Immunization Requirements webpage.

 If you are in the military, be sure to request a copy of your medical records prior to exiting the service.